Support for families

 If both residents are Wolfson students, shared sets in some of the accommodation blocks can combined to create a flat.
 The College can move the two single beds into one bedroom to create a double bed, leaving the other bedroom as a separate study.

 There are five two-bedroom Family Flats which are suitable for an individual or couple plus one or two children.
 Only one partner needs to be a current Wolfson student.
-The price in 2018-19 is £297.15 per week.
 As the Family Flats are self-contained accommodation, the College does not provide cleaning.
+Further information on accommodation is in the Guide to Student Accommodation.

 Financial assistance for families